Alex Rodman: Bristol Rovers

 After turning down a new contract with Shrewsbury, Rodman signed for their League One rivals Bristol Rovers on 2 July 2018 on a contract of undisclosed length.
 He scored his first goal when he opened the scoring in a 2–1 defeat away to Sunderland on 15 December 2018.
 Rodman concluded the 2018–19 season with two goals in a 2–1 comeback victory over Barnsley.

 Rodman missed the start of the 2020–21 season after an illness that saw him suffering from bouts of vertigo.
 He made his return to first-team action on 26 December 2020, in a 2–0 defeat at Milton Keynes Dons.
 Rodman had a run in the team under Rovers' third manager of the season Joey Barton, a run in which Rodman scored an impressive second goal as they won 4–1 against Accrington Stanley to help in their battle against relegation.
 On 14 April 2021, Rodman was awarded the PFA Players in the Community award for League One for his work in education through the club.

 In September 2021, Rodman suffered a broken foot in training that manager Joey Barton estimated would keep him out for around three months.
 In January 2022 he made his return to the matchday squad as an unused substitute in a 1–0 win over Walsall.
 In March however, Barton revealed that Rodman had suffered another injury setback and was likely to miss the rest of the season.
 Rodman made only four appearances across the season, all of which came in August, as Rovers were promoted on the final day of the season, a 7–0 victory seeing the club move into the final automatic promotion place on goals scored.

 In July 2022, Barton revealed that with Rodman having been unable to take part in Rovers' summer training programme, he was not in Barton's plans to feature at all for the upcoming 2022–23 season.
 Rodman's contract situation was revealed also with him entering the new season on heavily reduced terms as a result of his contract negotiation with previous CEO Martyn Starnes.
 In August 2022, it was revealed that Rodman was training away from the first-team having been told that his future lay away from the club.
+Having failed to make a matchday squad across the 2022–23 season, Rodman announced his retirement.